openimis/openimis_docs/user_manual/register/policyholder_users.rst

 #.
 Results

-    The columns name definiction matches with the search criteria definitions
+    The columns name definition matches with the search criteria definitions

     The rows are the search results

     * Edit policyholder

-        as doubleclick on the line, clicking on that button will open the edit popup
+        as double click on the line, clicking on that button will open the edit popup

         .. _ph_user_edit:
         .. figure:: /img/user_manual/ph_user.edit.png